rodrigo-salado/rodrigo-salado/README.md

 ---
 *Last updated: May 2026*

-⭐ *Production code.
+⭐ *Personal projects.
 Verified convergence.
 No fluff.*